 A: When interviewed for a global women's finance magazine, Emily was told by the columnist that a dearth of fiscal consultation services like The Power of AND exist for women and they are very much needed to help empower them.

 Q: Does Emily work exclusively with individuals?

-Q: Why is this service needed?
+Q: Why is a financial prioritization service needed?

 A: Businesses have auditors who come in and review and reconcile their books.
 Most individuals don’t have this kind of support.
 Yes, there are software programs, but you still need to know how to read a statement and enter the data.
 It takes time to learn, manage, and understand a person’s financial picture.
 Emily helps you make sense of it all, acts as a financial coach, and helps you with financial decision-making based on this understanding.